riconaranjo/iOS-Curriculum/Workshop 0/Workshop 0.md

 I recommend if you plan on attending this workshop, you should preinstall VirtualBox; you can download it from [virtualbox.org](https://virtualbox.org).

+Any resourced used to create this workshop can be found at the bottom of this file.

 ---

 ## Getting a copy of macOS